IBM/solsa-examples/examples/bookinfo/README.md

     REVIEWS_HOSTNAME: bundle.reviews.name,
     REVIEWS_PORT: bundle.reviews.port
   }
+  bundle.translatedReviews.readinessProbe = { httpGet: { path: '/solsa/readinessProbe', port: bundle.translatedReviews.port } }

-  // Modify existing Bookinfo productpage to use the translating review service bundle.productpage.env.REVIEWS_HOSTNAME = bundle.translatedReviews.name
+  // Modify the Bookinfo productpage to use the translating review service bundle.productpage.env.REVIEWS_HOSTNAME = bundle.translatedReviews.name

   return bundle
 }
 ```
 The first block of code creates an instance of the basic Bookinfo
-application pattern by inviking the `bookinfo` function imported from `bookinfo.js`.
+application pattern by invoking the `bookinfo` function imported from `bookinfo.js`.

-The middle block of code defines a new `translator`
+The middle block of code defines a new `reviews-translator`
 microservice and configures it to:
 1. access its instance of the Watson Language Translator
 2. access the original `reviews` microservice to get the reviews